Yosemite National Park

 Theodore Roosevelt and John Muir on Glacier Point

-Overgrazing of meadows (especially by sheep), logging of giant sequoia, and other damage caused Muir to become an advocate for further protection.
-Muir convinced prominent guests of the importance of putting the area under federal protection; one such guest was Robert Underwood Johnson, editor of Century Magazine.
-Muir and Johnson lobbied Congress for the Act that created Yosemite National Park on October 1, 1890.[46]
+Overgrazing of meadows (especially by sheep), logging of giant sequoia, and other damage led Muir to become an advocate for further protection.
+Muir convinced prominent guests of the importance of putting the area under federal protection.
+One such guest was Robert Underwood Johnson, editor of Century Magazine.
+Muir and Johnson lobbied Congress for the Act that created Yosemite National Park on October 1, 1890.[43]
 The State of California, however, retained control of Yosemite Valley and Mariposa Grove.
-Muir's writings raised awareness about the damage caused by sheep grazing, and he actively campaigned to virtually eliminate grazing from the Yosemite's high-country ecosystem.[47]
+Muir's writings raised awareness about the damage caused by sheep grazing, and he actively campaigned to virtually eliminate grazing from the Yosemite's high-country.[44]

 Bridalveil Fall and El Capitan, by Carleton Watkins (c.
 1880)

 Muir and his Sierra Club continued to lobby the government and influential people for the creation of a unified Yosemite National Park.
 In May 1903, President Theodore Roosevelt camped with Muir near Glacier Point for three days.
 On that trip, Muir convinced Roosevelt to take control of Yosemite Valley and Mariposa Grove away from California and return it to the federal government.
-In 1906, Roosevelt signed a bill that did precisely that.[48]
+In 1906, Roosevelt signed a bill that shifted control.[45]

 National Park Service

-The National Park Service was formed in 1916, and Yosemite was transferred to that agency's jurisdiction.
-Tuolumne Meadows Lodge, Tioga Pass Road, and campgrounds at Tenaya and Merced lakes were also completed in 1916.[49]
-Automobiles started to enter the park in ever-increasing numbers following the construction of all-weather highways to the park.
-The Yosemite Museum was founded in 1926 through the efforts of Ansel Franklin Hall.[50]
-In the 1920s, the museum featured Native Americans practicing traditional crafts, and many of the Southern Sierra Miwok continued to live in Yosemite Valley until they were completely evicted from Yosemite National Park in the 1960s.[51]
-Although the National Park Service helped create the Yosemite Museum which showcased some Indigenous presence at the time, its early actions and organizational values were detrimental to the Yosemite Natives and the Ahwahneechee.[5]
-The National Park Service in the early 20th century criticized and even restricted the expression of Indigenous culture and behavior in Yosemite, for instance Park officials penalized Natives for playing games and drinking during the Indian Field Days of 1924.[2]
-The NPS had more direct and devastating impacts on the Yosemite Natives though.
-In 1929, Park Superintendent Charles G. Thomson concluded that the Indian village was aesthetically unpleasant and was limiting white settler development.
-Thomson eventually ordered the camp be burned down.[5]
-In 1969, many Natives in the Indian village were forced to leave in search of work as a result of the decline in tourism.
-The NPS demolished those empty houses, evicted the remaining people from their homes, and destroyed the entire village.[5]
-This was the last Indigenous settlement to exist within Yosemite's Valley and the National Park, effectively removing all the Ahwahneechee People and other Yosemite Natives from their traditional homelands.[5][6]
+The National Park Service (NPS) was formed in 1916, and Yosemite was transferred to that agency's jurisdiction.
+Tuolumne Meadows Lodge, Tioga Pass Road, and campgrounds at Tenaya and Merced lakes were also completed in 1916.[46]
+Automobiles started to enter the park in ever-increasing numbers following the opening of all-weather highways to the park.
+The Yosemite Museum was founded in 1926 through the efforts of Ansel Franklin Hall.[47]
+In the 1920s, the museum featured Native Americans practicing traditional crafts, and many Southern Sierra Miwok continued to live in Yosemite Valley until they were evicted from the park in the 1960s.[48]
+Although the NPS helped create a museum that included Native American culture, its early actions and organizational values were dismissive of Yosemite Natives and the Ahwahneechee.[5]
+NPS in the early 20th century criticized and restricted the expression of indigenous culture and behavior.
+For example, park officials penalized Natives for playing games and drinking during the Indian Field Days of 1924.[2]
+In 1929, Park Superintendent Charles G. Thomson concluded that the Indian village was aesthetically unpleasant and was limiting white settler development and ordered the camp to be burned down.[5]
+In 1969, many Native residents left in search of work as a result of the decline in tourism.
+NPS demolished their empty houses, evicted the remaining residents, and destroyed the entire village.[5]
+This was the last Indigenous settlement within the park.[5][6]

-In 1903, a dam in the northern portion of the park was proposed.
-Located in the Hetch Hetchy Valley, its purpose was to provide water and hydroelectric power to San Francisco.
-Muir and the Sierra Club opposed the project, while others, including Gifford Pinchot, supported it.[52]
-In 1913, the U.S. Congress authorized the O'Shaughnessy Dam through passage of the Raker Act.[53]
+In 1903, a dam in Hetch Hetchy Valley in the northwestern region of the park was proposed.
+Its purpose was to provide water and hydroelectric power to San Francisco.
+Muir and the Sierra Club opposed the project, while others, including Gifford Pinchot, supported it.[49]
+In 1913, the O'Shaughnessy Dam was approved via passage of the Raker Act.[50]

 O'Shaughnessy Dam in Hetch Hetchy Valley